 - Going overboard with manipulating Google on a website

 - Giving your user a frustrating experience of your website.
-Slow loading speed of your website is an example of the same.
+The slow loading speed of your website is an example of the same.

 - Chasing after the Google algorithms too much: It’s advised not to just be reactive to the Google algorithm updates, rather be proactive understand where Google is heading and follow the lead.

 - Having links on your website that doesn’t have any correlation with it.
-Big turnoff for both users as well as Google.
+A big turnoff for both users as well as Google.

 - Inorganic links: Unnatural links do no good to your website.
 They just end up being a liability to your website so stop buying links just for the sake of building links, be it inorganically.

-It’s not a case that all the above mentioned mistakes are sure shot to be penalized by Google, but yes they do carry a high probability of getting penalized.
+It’s not a case that all the above-mentioned mistakes are a sure shot to be penalized by Google, but yes they do carry a high probability of getting penalized.

-Buying links is among one of the most despised technique by Google and to be honest it does work sometimes, but you have to bear burden of the risk of making Big Daddy (Google) angry with it because the Google Spam team is very unforgiving towards it.
+Buying links is among one of the most despised technique by Google and to be honest, it does work sometimes, but you have to bear the burden of the risk of making Big Daddy (Google) angry with it because the Google Spam team is very unforgiving towards it.